ypreiser/NIST-password-ts/README.md

 3. **No Character Composition Rules**: Avoid enforcing arbitrary rules like requiring special characters or mixtures of uppercase/lowercase letters.
 4. **Unicode Support**: Accept all Unicode characters, ensuring inclusivity and usability.
 5. **Compromised Password Checks**: Block passwords that have appeared in previous data breaches.
-6. **Blacklist with Fuzzy Matching**: Disallow passwords similar to commonly used or compromised terms (e.g., "password", "admin").
+6. **Blocklist with Fuzzy Matching**: Disallow passwords similar to commonly used or compromised terms (e.g., "password", "admin").

 This library implements these principles to ensure secure and user-friendly password policies.